 Affordability is simply the ability to pay back a loan.
 It has rightly become one of the most important parts of the underwriting process in recent years.
+We know a lot about affordability due to our close work with guarantor loans lenders.

 How affordability is calculated